nxp-auto-goldvip/gvip/xen/README.rst

 .. _xen_hypervisor:

-XEN
+Xen
 ===

-By default, the GoldVIP deliverable includes XEN hypervisor.
-XEN is a type 1 hypervisor (bare metal) that makes possible running multiple instances of the same operating system seamlessly on the hardware.
-XEN allows creation of virtual machines from the command line or automatically at startup.
-XEN virtualizes CPUs, memory, interrupts and timers, providing virtual machines with virtualized resources.
+By default, the GoldVIP deliverable includes Xen hypervisor.
+Xen is a type 1 hypervisor (bare metal) that makes possible running multiple instances of the same operating system seamlessly on the hardware.
+Xen allows creation of virtual machines from the command line or automatically at startup.
+Xen virtualizes CPUs, memory, interrupts and timers, providing virtual machines with virtualized resources.

-Two types of virtual machines are defined by XEN:
+Two types of virtual machines are defined by Xen:

     - Privileged (**Dom0** or **Domain-0**): The first machine that runs natively on the hardware and provides access to the hardware for unprivileged domains.